Ujjwal Rana

-Ujjwal Rana is an Indian actor, producer, and film personality who is known for his roles in Saathiya, BHK Bhalla@Halla.Kom, and television shows such as Meher (2004), and Ghar Ek Sapnaa (2007).
+Ujjwal Rana is an Indian actor, producer, and film personality known for his roles in Saathiya, BHK Bhalla@Halla.Kom, and television shows such as Meher (2004), and Ghar Ek Sapnaa (2007).

 Career

 Rana is a model-turned-actor who has appeared in various television commercials.
 He appeared in Sathiya, which was directed by Mani Ratnam.
 He was seen in shows like Meher (2004), in which he played the role of Zayed Khan, and Sawaare Sabke Sapne...
 Preeto (2011), in which he played the role of Bobby.
 He portrayed Samman in the series called Ghar Ek Sapnaa.
 He was later replaced in the show.
 He has also produced a series called Mrs. & Mr. Sharma Allahabadwale (2010).